 NCLEX Regional Workshops are hosted by nursing regulatory bodies (NRBs).
 If you are interested in a regional workshop, please contact your NRB.

-In order to comply with local health and government social distancing measures, Pearson VUE occasionally is required to unschedule some NCLEX appointments.
-Please log into your Pearson VUE account as soon as possible to reschedule your appointment for the next available date/time.
+In order to comply with local health and government social distancing measures, Pearson occasionally is required to unschedule some NCLEX appointments.
+Please log into your Pearson account as soon as possible to reschedule your appointment for the next available date/time.
 Please note that candidates are able to take the NCLEX at any test center, regardless of the nursing regulatory body they are applying to for licensure/registration.

 No, as of Aug.
 2, 2021, candidates will be turned away from the testing site if their acceptable ID is not valid.
 Review the acceptable ID criteria here.